Measuring & Detecting

 Quantification

 Objects such as cells within a mask can be quantified, either in-browser or externally, to provide a per-object summary of expression statistics for each biomarker, as well as additional object parameters such as coordinates, area, etc. These results can be held in tabular CSV formats and imported for visualization and annotation.
-Many imaging workflows will compute either the mean or median biomarker signal for every channel for every object in a mask, and save the statistics with an ROI identifier in tidt format; in this way, multiple ROI expression profiles can be imported into one session and analyzed together.
+Many imaging workflows will compute either the mean or median biomarker signal for every channel for every object in a mask, and save the statistics with an ROI identifier in tidy format; in this way, multiple ROI expression profiles can be imported into one session and analyzed together.

 Quantification configuration

-rakaia provides in-browser quantification of the current ROI.
-Users may select quantification under Advanced canvas options -> Measure/cluster -> Quantify current ROI, which will produce a pop-up modal listing the session biomarkers and provide a checklist of markers to be quantified.
+, which will produce a pop-up modal listing the session biomarkers and provide a checklist of markers to be quantified.
 Quantification requires canvas with at least one biomarker applied, as well as a mask applied to the canvas so that the application can verify the compatibility of the mask prior to computation:

 The UMAP provides a dropdown list of expression and annotation values that can be projected into the UMAP graph for cluster analysis.
 This includes summary expression statistics for any of the biomarkers that have been quantified, as well as annotations that have been created from the canvas:

-Interactively zooming in on the UMAP layout will automatically trigger the heatmap to update with only the cells in the current view, and Show distribution gives a frequency count of the cells in the various categories for the current UMAP projection.
+Interactively zooming in on the UMAP layout will automatically trigger the channel expression summary to update with only the objects in the current view, and Show distribution

 UMAP configuration options